 Quantum science is the study, manipulation and control of systems at the atomic and subatomic level.
 Quantum technologies are at the leading edge of science and innovation, both in Canada and worldwide.
 They will support the growth and transformation of key sectors, enable new economic opportunities and help advance a range of benefits for society.
 Canada is a leader in quantum research, and Canadian scientists are well positioned to capitalize on these opportunities.

-In Budget 2021, Canada committed to launch a National Quantum Strategy (NQS) to amplify Canada's significant strengths in quantum research; grow its quantum-ready technologies, companies and talent; and solidify Canada's global leadership in this area.
-The Natural Sciences and Engineering Research Council of Canada (NSERC) supports the implementation of the NQS through funding opportunities that build on NSERC's sustained investments in quantum research.
-The results of the consultations held by the NQS Secretariat informed these funding opportunities.
+Following up on Budget 2021, the Government of Canada launched the National Quantum Strategy (NQS) to amplify Canada’s significant strengths in quantum research; grow its quantum-ready technologies, companies and talent; and solidify Canada ’s global leadership in this area.
+The Natural Sciences and Engineering Research Council of Canada (NSERC) supports the implementation of the NQS through funding opportunities that build on NSERC ’s sustained investments in quantum research.
+The NQS and the results of the associated consultations held by the Government of Canada informed these funding opportunities.

-Canada's investments to date in this field have created significant strengths in quantum science across the country, particularly in a few quantum research and innovation hubs (geographic areas where key quantum ecosystem players, including universities, companies and other types of organizations, are clustered together).
-Alliance Consortia Quantum grants will support the development of large-scale domestic research collaborations in quantum science and technology by enhancing synergy across Canada's regional quantum research and innovation hubs, with the additional aim to connect with industrial applications and government needs.
-These grants will enable collaborations between university researchers and partner organizations from the private, public or not-for-profit sectors.
-This funding opportunity will be delivered through calls for proposals, of which Supporting coordinated quantum research and innovation across Canada is the first.
+Canada’s investments to date in this field have created significant strengths in quantum science across the country, particularly in a few quantum research and innovation hubs (geographic areas where key quantum ecosystem players, including universities, companies and other types of organizations, are clustered together).
+Alliance Consortia Quantum grants support the development of large-scale domestic research collaborations in quantum science and technology by enhancing synergy across Canada ’s regional quantum research and innovation hubs, with the additional aim to connect with industrial applications and government needs.
+These grants enable collaborations between university researchers and partner organizations from the private, public or not-for-profit sectors.
+This funding opportunity is delivered through calls for proposals, of which this is the second.

 Proposals submitted in response to the present call must be for projects that require a large-scale coordinated approach, beyond any one of Canada’s regional quantum hubs, to develop and apply quantum technologies that will benefit Canada.
 Proposals may focus on areas of sectoral growth, or they may address major national challenges.
 They may span theory and experiment, and foster collaborations across quantum research areas.

-Your proposal may address any challenges in quantum science, but its thrust must support the development of any of the following areas of quantum technologies, or a combination thereof:
+Proposals may address any challenges in quantum science, but their thrust must aim to advance one or more of the NQS missions through the development of any of the following areas of quantum technologies, or a combination thereof:

 - quantum communications